vossstef/A2600Nano/README.md

 Also [RII Mini Keyboard i8](http://www.riitek.com/product/220.html) left Multimedia Keys are active if **USB #1 Joy** selected.  <br>
 or<br>
 Dualshock2 Gamepad Stick as Joystick.
 OSD: **DS #1 Joy** or **DS #2 Joy**<br>
+At the moment DPad only for original Pad.
+Some clone devices support at the same Time DPad and left Stick simultaniously.
 > [!IMPORTANT]
 > In a [MiSTeryShield20k](https://github.com/harbaum/MiSTeryNano/tree/main/board/misteryshield20k) configuration Dualshock is supported via the internal ``spare J8`` pinheader. <br>
 > See MiSTeryShield20k [DS Adapter Cable](shield_ds_cable.md) for further information.<br>